pydicom/pynetdicom/docs/user/ae.rst

 >>> ae.supported_contexts = StoragePresentationContexts
 >>> ae.add_supported_context(VerificationSOPClass)

-As the association acceptor you're not limited in the number of presentation contexts that you can support.
+As the association *Acceptor* you're not limited in the number of presentation contexts that you can support.

 When you add presentation contexts as shown above, the following transfer